University Challenge: Question format

-In the course of a game there are two picture rounds (occurring roughly one quarter and three-quarters of the way through) and one music round (at the halfway point), where the subsequent bonuses are connected thematically to the starter; if a picture or music starter is not correctly answered, the accompanying bonus questions are held back until a normal starter is correctly answered.
+In the course of a game there are two picture rounds, occurring roughly one quarter and three-quarters of the way through, and one music round occurring roughly at the half-way point.
+The bonus questions in a picture or music round are thematically connected to the starter question, though if neither team correctly answers the starter, the accompanying bonuses are held back and used after a normal starter is correctly answered.
 Usually, in the recent contests, the first picture round focuses on science and technology, geography, and languages, while the second picture round focuses on art, film, television, and literature.
 Pieces of music played for the music round may be classical or popular – for example, on 25 July 2011, the pieces played were winners of the Eurovision Song Contest.
 Occasionally, audio clips other than music (e.g. speech, animal sounds or other field recordings) are used.
 The 2010 Manchester University team included a visually impaired student, Rachael Neiman, and the picture rounds in episodes involving the team were word puzzles for which she was provided with Braille transcriptions.
 In the 7th episode of the 2024 Christmas series, three audio rounds replaced the usual picture rounds to accommodate two visually impaired participants, Jamie MacDonald and Halima Begum.
 These audio rounds included identifying bird songs, depictions of snow in classical music and songs featured on the 1974 Pazz & Jop list.

 The pace of questioning gradually increases through the show.
 The sound of a gong signals the end of the game.
 At this point, the game immediately ends, even if the quizmaster is halfway through asking a question.
 In the event of a tied score at the sound of the gong, a sudden death question is asked, the first team to answer correctly being deemed the winner; this is repeated until a team either gives a correct answer to a question or is deducted five points for an incorrect interruption to a question.
 The ending of the programme is usually signified with the quizmaster saying, "It's goodbye from ([name of losing team], who say goodbye), it's goodbye from ([name of winning team], likewise), and it's goodbye from me: goodbye!"
 Afterwards, during the closing credits Rajan sometimes walks over and confers with the losing team.